Alert icon

 Your first weeks at work – what your employer is looking for

 You don’t necessarily need to know how to do all the tasks in your job description when you start work.
-However, most employers want staff who:
+If you're starting work as an apprentice, your employer will train you.

 Understand your employment agreement and your rights at work